thumbnail image

 Get personalized advice with a free one-on-one consultation call.

-• Feature Assets
+Feature Assets

 Unlock the Secrets of Selling Mortgage Notes

-How to Sell a Mortgage Note
+How to Sell Commercial Mortgage Note

-6. Record the sale with the county recorder's office.
+• Make it official by recording the sale with the county recorder’s office.

 Get Quick Cash for Your Commercial Debt

-• What We Do
+What We Do

-• Who We Are
+Who We Are

-Fitzgerald Advisors, LLC boasts a highly experienced management team composed of industry veterans with years of expertise in the whole loan, commercial/consumer debt portfolios, and real estate note brokerage fields.
+Fitzgerald Advisors, LLC boasts a highly experienced management team composed of industry veterans with years of expertise in the whole loan, commercial/consumer loan-secured debt portfolios, and real estate note brokerage fields.

 Andrew A. Bybee